xebiarohan/Docker/docker-compose.md

 https://docs.docker.com/engine/install/

+#### 2. Docker-commpose installation
-Second prerequisite is to have docker-compose installed.
+We need to have docker-compose installed in our system.
 To check that if it is already installed, run the following command

 ```js
 docker-compose -v